3.3.2 Family Group Conference

 It is unusual to offer further reviews unless it is of particular value to the child or young person.

-A six monthly and annual report will be produced that will evaluate effectiveness of the FGC Service in meeting these outcomes.
+An annual report will be produced that will evaluate effectiveness of the FGC Service.

-An evaluation of the feedback forms completed by the family members will also be made over the 6 month and annual period.
+A n evaluation of the feedback forms completed by the family members and the social worker will also be made annually.

 Where a recommendation for an FGC is made at a Child Protection Conference the following procedures apply:

-- The recommendation to offer a family an FGC is written into the outline Child Protection Plan for the Core Group to consider;
+- The recommendation to offer a family an FGC is written into the outline Child Protection Plan;

 - The child's Social Worker approaches the family to ascertain whether they wish to access the FGC Service.
-This should happen at the initial Core Group Meeting if the recommendation is from an Initial Child Protection Conference or at the next meeting of the Core Group if the recommendation is from a Review Conference.
-In any event this should happen within two weeks of the recommendation being made;
+This should happen within two weeks of the recommendation being made;

 - If a family refuse the FGC Service, the Core Group should develop the Child Protection plan as usual and the child's Social Worker report this back to the next Child Protection Conference.